Benitorax/ocproject5/README.md

 - EventDispatcher

+  The framework has 2 events (`TerminateEvent` and `ExceptionEvent`) and 1 subscriber (`ControllerSubscriber`).
-  You can create your own events, event listeners or subscribers:
+  Moreover, you can create your own events, event listeners or subscribers:
   - Event class must extend `Event`.
   - Subscriber class must extend `EventSubscriberInterface`.
   - Listener class must implement `__invoke` method.